bacontime/blog-mirror/nature/clades.md

 Possums aren't the same thing as **o**possums (american marsupials famous for playing dead) or shrew-oppossums (a marsupial which is neither a shrew nor an oppossum).
 But opossums are often called "'possums", and possums were named for their similarity to opossums.
 Possum.

-Anyways, if we want a clade that includes all the (o)possums, then we need to include every marsupial.
+The smallest clade that includes all the (o)possums is the clade which includes every marsupial.